AHerreraDev/docker-containers/README.md

 `docker container exec -it NAME bash` bash into your server

-## Bind files in nginx server into a local directory
-## This allows the user to edit files in the container
+## Bind files in nginx server into a local directory.
+This allows the user to edit files in the container

 `docker container run -d -p 8080:80 -v $(pwd):/usr/share/nginx/html --name nginx-website nginx`